WordPress/secure-custom-fields/docs/tutorials/first-post-type.md

 Enable this to unlock more advanced options, useful when you need more control over how your post type works.

+### Remember, WP Users, there are no instrutions on how to include the custom fiels in your post which makes this pretty useless.
+Maybe Automatti want so fix it so it's documented?
+If they feel like bothering ,that is.

 ## 3. Advanced Settings

 These options let you customize deeper behaviors and labels.